How much does a funeral cost in the Northern Territory?

 The NT has a higher proportion of Aboriginal and Torres Strait Islander communities than any other state or territory.
 Funeral practices in these communities often involve cultural obligations and logistical challenges that are not reflected in standard pricing data.

-Transport of the deceased from remote communities to Darwin or Alice Springs can involve significant distances and costs.
 Long-distance transport charges of $2 to $7.50 per kilometre apply, and some remote communities are hundreds of kilometres from the nearest funeral director or crematorium.

 Regulation and pricing transparency

-Use the bank funeral exception.
-Most major Australian banks will pay the funeral director's invoice directly from the deceased's frozen account before probate is granted.
+The bank funeral exception.
+Most major Australian banks will release funds to pay the funeral director's invoice directly from the deceased's frozen account before probate is granted.
+See paying for the funeral before probate.

 - Full itemised funeral cost breakdown (2026)